Ofish-Ofish/YouStorage/README.md

 3. Make your changes.
 4. Submit a pull request with a detailed description of your changes.

-Please ensure your code follows our coding standards and includes appropriate tests.
+Please ensure your code follows coding standards and includes appropriate tests.